awsdocs/aws-secrets-manager-docs/doc_source/vpc-endpoint-overview.md

 You can also use AWS CloudTrail logs to audit your use of secrets through the VPC endpoint\.
 And you can use the conditions in IAM and secret resource\-based policies to deny access to any request that doesn't originate from a specified VPC or VPC endpoint\.

 **Note**
 Use caution when creating IAM and key policies based on your VPC endpoint\.
 If a policy statement requires the requests originate from a particular VPC or VPC endpoint, then requests from other AWS services interacting with the secret on your behalf might fail\.
-For help, see [Using VPC Endpoint Conditions in Policies with Secrets Manager Permissions](reference_iam-permissions.md#iam-contextkeys-vpcendpoint)\.
+For help, see [Using VPC endpoint conditions in policies with Secrets Manager permissions](reference_iam-permissions.md#iam-contextkeys-vpcendpoint)\.

 **Regions**

 Secrets Manager supports VPC endpoints in all AWS Regions where both [Amazon VPC](https://docs.aws.amazon.com/general/latest/gr/rande.html#vpc_region) and [Secrets Manager](https://docs.aws.amazon.com/general/latest/gr/rande.html#asm_region) are available\.

-## Create a Secrets Manager VPC Private Endpoint<a name="vpc-endpoint-create"></a><a name="proc-vpc-endpoint-create"></a>
+## Create a Secrets Manager VPC private endpoint<a name="vpc-endpoint-create"></a><a name="proc-vpc-endpoint-create"></a>

 **To create a Secrets Manager VPC private endpoint**
 Follow the steps under one of the following tabs: